 - If this meeting between the student and the faculty member does not resolve the issue to the student's satisfaction, the student should then contact his or her regional program director to assist in clarifying the issues of the conflict.

 - The convened SLIM Academic Appeals Committee shall review the written statement, and if the Committee finds that additional information is needed, it may interview the student and/or the faculty member.
 A face-to-face interview is not required.
 If an interview is deemed necessary, then it could be conducted in person or by telephone.
-The director of program administration should inform the student who is processing a grade appeal that he or she has the option of asking another student or member of the University community to be present at any interview requested by the dean or by the SLIM Academic Appeals Committee.
+The regional program director should inform the student who is processing a grade appeal that he or she has the option of asking another student or member of the University community to be present at any interview requested by the dean or by the SLIM Academic Appeals Committee.
 This is an internal procedure to resolve an academic dispute, and legal counsel will not be allowed to speak for the student or for the course instructor in this interview.
 All deliberations of the SLIM Academic Appeals Committee shall be confidential.

 - The SLIM Academic Appeals Committee shall then make its recommendation to the SLIM dean.
 If requested by the SLIM dean, the SLIM Academic Appeals Committee will send the dean a copy of all written materials used in its deliberations and its own written decision.
 The dean will have an additional 25 days to make the final decision.
-The director of program administration is responsible to see that the final decision is communicated to the appealing student, the student’s regional program director, and to the Emporia State University Registrar’s Office.
+The regional program director is responsible to see that the final decision is communicated to the appealing student, the student’s regional program director, and to the Emporia State University Registrar’s Office.

 Guidelines for Graduate Work